oracle/oracle-database-operator/docs/sidb/README.md

   * ### Patch existing Database

     Edit and apply the `singleinstancedatabase.yaml` file of the database resource/object by specifying a new release update for image attributes.
-The database pods will be restarted with the new release update image.
-For minimum downtime, ensure that you have mutiple replicas of the database pods running.

     ```sh
     kubectl --type=merge -p '{"spec":{"image":{"pullFrom":"patched-image:tag","pullSecrets":"pull-secret"}}}' patch singleinstancedatabase sidb-sample